-Moscow Raceway - Untried home of the Russian Grand Prix
+Moscow Raceway - Home of the Russian Grand Prix

-Track racing never was one of the most popular sports in Russia, but that country still has a couple of good motorsport venues and Moscow Raceway is surely one of them.
+Track racing was never counted as one of the popular sports in Russia, but the country still has a couple of good motorsport venues and Moscow Raceway is surely one of them.

 Moscow Raceway is a new venue, opened in the summer of 2012 and it is one of the many new tracks projected by the German architect Hermann Tilke who designed the majority of the modern Formula 1 circuits.
 The project of the new track was unveiled in autumn of 2008 and originally Moscow Raceway had to be a home to Formula 1 Russian Grand Prix but the most prominent series race was never held there.

 However, management of the Moscow Raceway was never worried about the future of the venue as the deal with DTM was already made and much other racing series were interested in staging their events at the new circuit.
 The building process wasn’t easy after an agreement with Bernie Ecclestone and Formula 1 failed in 2009.

 Moscow Raceway was finally opened in 2012

 The construction was stopped for a while.
 In the summer of 2010 new contractor continued to work and the track layout was finished after one year.
 Soon after the medical center, supporting facilities and the stands with a capacity of 30.000 seats were also built and Moscow Raceway was ready for use.
 The construction cost was around $150 million.
 The circuit was planned to have FIA 1T and FIM A grade, allowing any type of racing to be held, including Formula 1, but after an inspection in 2012, it was granted FIA 1 and FIM B grade.